 The winning project will have to include new investigative research and analysis – it cannot simply replicate research that already exists or is in progress, although it can draw on this research.
 Emphasis will be placed on supporting projects that are innovative and encourage new ways of thinking about the issues examined, including the use of new digital media publishing and distribution platforms.

-The Fellowship is valued at $10,000 for one year and administered by OCUFA.
+The Fellowship is valued at $10,000 and administered by OCUFA.
 The first half of the Fellowship is payable at the start of the project and the second half upon completion of the project.
-The Fellowship winner will have to complete and publish and/or broadcast the investigative research project within a year of being granted the Fellowship, and a six-month interim progress report will be required.
+The Fellowship winner will have to complete and publish and/or broadcast the investigative research project within a year of being granted the Fellowship.
+A short interim progress report will be required if the project has not been published and/or broadcast within the first six months of the Fellowship.
 OCUFA will not exercise any editorial control or judgment over the project.

 The Fellowship is intended to cover the costs involved in research and reporting, hired equipment, and travel.
 If requested, OCUFA will help identify and cover the costs for mentorship from an appropriate senior journalist to help guide the applicant through to the publication and/or broadcast of the project.